ELITEv5/SunPLSV2/README.md

 Redemptions enforce the peg.
 When SunPLS trades below R, anyone can buy it cheaply on the market and redeem it at the full R rate — extracting the spread as profit.

+**Eligibility:** Vaults at or below 130% CR can be redeemed against.
+Vaults above 130% are completely immune.

 **What happens during a redemption:**
-1. You choose a target vault (must be below 150% CR) and specify SunPLS to burn
+1. Choose a target vault (CR ≤ 130%) and specify SunPLS to burn
 2. You receive: `SunPLS amount × R` worth of PLS, minus 0.5% fee
 3. The 0.5% fee goes to the vault owner
 4. The vault's debt decreases by the SunPLS burned
 5. The vault's collateral decreases by the PLS paid out

 **Redemptions always execute at R, not the market price.** No slippage.
-No price impact.
-You always receive exactly `SunPLS × R` of collateral regardless of current AMM conditions.
+No price impact on the redemption itself.
+Guaranteed rate regardless of AMM conditions.

 **Why this creates the peg:**
 If SunPLS = 0.95 WPLS on market but R = 1.00 WPLS, buying SunPLS and redeeming earns +5% risk-free.
 This arbitrage continues until the market price rises back to R.

-**For vault owners:** Keep your CR above 150% to be immune to redemption.
-If your CR falls into the redeemable zone, you can be redeemed against any time without warning.
-The 0.5% fee you receive is compensation for the involuntary reduction of your position.
+**For vault owners:** Maintain CR above 130% to be immune to redemption.
+The 0.5% fee is compensation for the involuntary reduction of your position.

-**Step-by-step:**
-1. Open **Vault Dashboard → Redeem tab**
-2. Click **Scan All Vaults** to find vaults below 150% CR
-3. Click **Redeem** on your target vault
-4. Enter SunPLS to burn — preview shows exact PLS output, fee, and R value used
-5. Click **Confirm Redemption**

 ---